First Grade

 Mathematics

-First grade primarily uses the math curriculum Investigations in Number, Data, and Space, supplementing with many other rich math experiences, games, and explorations as well.
-First grade math curriculum includes:Ā
+First grade primarily uses the math curriculum Investigations in Number, Data, and Space, supplementing with many other rich math experiences, games, and explorations.
+The grade one math curriculum includes:

 - Building number sense